Military Auto Relocation: The Complete PCS Vehicle Shipping Guide

 1. Get Multiple Quotes Early

-Do not wait until your household goods are being packed to think about your car.
-Auto transport prices fluctuate based on fuel costs and seasonal demand (summer is the peak PCS season).
-At SouthWestAutoTransport.com, we allow you to compare up to ten free quotes instantly.
-This helps you budget your "Dislocation Allowance" (DLA) effectively.
+Do not wait until household goods are being packed to think about your car.
+Auto transport prices fluctuate based on fuel costs and seasonal demand — summer is peak PCS season, and rates rise significantly.
+At SouthWest Auto Transport, we allow you to compare up to ten free quotes, helping you budget your Dislocation Allowance (DLA) effectively.

-2. Verify the "Door-to-Door" Logistics
+2. Verify the Door-to-Door Logistics

 3. Prepare the Vehicle for Transport